-No. Non-24 is a neurological sleep disorder.
-It can cause psychological problems in that it is extremely difficult to cope with the symptoms, and there is often a lack of understanding from family, friends, employers, and even some doctors.
+No. Non-24 is a neurological disorder.
+However the stress of living with Non-24 can lead to psychological problems including depression.
+This is compounded by the lack of understanding from family, friends, employers and even some doctors.
 It is difficult for most people to understand that abnormal sleep hours may be inflexible and out of a person's control.
 The resultant lack of acceptance may seriously undermine the employment, relationships, and self-esteem of a person with Non-24.

 Many people try to cope with Non-24 by forcing themselves to keep a normal schedule.
 This results in a chronic sleep deficit, with symptoms that can mimic depression, attention deficit hyperactivity disorder, chronic fatigue syndrome, fibromyalgia, or just plain fatigue.
 A patient who complains about not being able to fall asleep may be misdiagnosed with primary insomnia, and prescribed sleep medication.
 A patient who complains about being tired all the time may be misdiagnosed as suffering from depression, and prescribed antidepressant medication.
 In some cases, of course, the patient is suffering from depression, but that may be secondary, a result of constant struggle with fatigue or failure at work or school.

 Non-24 people really are unable to fall asleep at the normal time.
 They cannot shift their faulty body clocks.
 In medical terms, they are unable to entrain to a normal day/night schedule.

 Many people with Non-24 sleep very soundly.
-If they have to get up for work at a time their broken body clock considers night, they may not hear alarm clocks.
+If they have to get up for work at a time their broken body clock considers sleep time, they may not hear alarm clocks.
 They may be awakened, with difficulty, only to fall back to sleep again.
 This is especially true if they have already become sleep deprived.